Residential Foundation Course

-The Northern Racing College offers a variety of specialist training courses, all of which are designed to meet the needs of the racing industry.
-For those people seeking their first taste of racing, our Foundation Course which is offered as a riding or non-riding course will ensure they have the necessary skills to gain employment in the racing industry, and for existing racing staff emphasis is placed on ensuring they receive the advice and develop the practical knowledge and experience to gain promotion within their chosen field.
+For those people seeking their first taste of racing, our foundation course will ensure they have the necessary skills to gain employment in the racing industry, and for existing racing staff emphasis is placed on ensuring they receive the advice and develop the practical knowledge and experience to gain promotion within their chosen field.

 For the riding course this 18 week, residential foundation course consists of 12 weeks at the NRC and 6 weeks work experience placement.
 It has been designed to ensure learners are competent both on the ground working with horses and also whilst riding a thoroughbred horse at exercise.
 Learners will receive lectures and demonstrations and will work to a routine similar to a racing stable whilst at the NRC and then complete 6 weeks work experience in a yard.
 The aim of this course is to prepare learners for work in a racing stable.

 Learners will gain a Level 1 Diploma in Work Based Racehorse Care, Functional Skills qualifications, Emergency First Aid Certificate, L3 Award in the principles of transporting horses by road on short journeys, L1 Award introduction to horse racing industry, life skills including cooking, nutrition, fitness, looking after your money and talks from speakers from NARS and Racing Welfare.
 In addition learners also improve their self-esteem, independence, self-confidence and resilience.

 The course if for anyone age 16+.
 No previous equine experience or academic qualifications are required to enrol.
 Applicants must not weigh more than 11 stone ready to ride (i.e. wearing skullcap, body protector and boots).
 All the necessary equipment can be provided through the onsite shop.
 Body protectors are provided for the duration of the foundation course.